zbh888/ACAPsolverRL/README.md

-# TSP-solver-RL
+# ACAP-solver-RL
-Solve TSP using reinforcement learning
+Solve ACAP using reinforcement learning

 Implementation of two papers